 1 Again I looked up and saw and four chariots coming out from between two mountains, and the mountains were bronze.
 2 In the first chariot were red horses, in the second chariot black horses, 3 in the third chariot white horses, and in the fourth chariot dappled horses, all of them powerful.
 4 Then I asked the angel who talked with me, “What are these, my lord?”

 5 The angel answered me, “These are the four winds of the sky, which go out from standing before the Lord of all the earth.
-6 The one with the black horses goes out toward the north country, and the white went out after them, and the dappled ones went out toward the south country.”
+6 The one with the black horses is going out toward the north country, and the white horses are going out after them, and the dappled ones are going out toward the south country.”

-7 The strong went out and sought to go that they might walk back and forth through the earth, and he said, “Go around and through the earth!”
+7 The strong horses went out, straining to go throughout the earth, and he said, “Go around and through the earth!”
 So they walked back and forth through the earth.

 The Crown and the Temple